Support The Podcast

 The Martyr Pattern Keeping Women Stuck

-During the episode, co-host Leah Piper identifies something many women will recognize: the martyr archetype.
+During the episode, Leah Piper identifies something many women will recognize: the martyr archetype.

 This shadow pattern runs deep.
 Women refuse help not because it isn't offered, but because accepting it would dismantle their identity.
 They've become addicted to being the one who does everything, manages everything, sacrifices everything.